dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/tools/workflow-management/_index.md

 As an organization expands their AutoClose capabilities, Dolbey recommends conducting regular audits to ensure the system captures and codes everything correctly.

 ## Edit Workflow

->[!note]Terminology
->Worklist and Workgroup are often used interchangeably when discussing sorting accounts into "buckets".

 ### New Category